KyeBuff/minesweeper/README.md

 ## Clue generation
 The 2D array data structure allows us to traverse to any neighbouring cells with any given cell’s index values.

-countNeighbourMines uses 2 nested for loops to iterate over all cells within the grid.
+countNeighbourMines uses two nested for loops to iterate over all cells within the grid.

-2 further loops are used for traversal from each cell.
+Two further loops are used for traversal from each cell.
 Both loops start at -1 and increment to 1.
 This allows us to use the current cells index as a basis for traversal, where the iterators move along the x,y axis of the cells checking for mines..

 A condition is in place to prevent traversal outside of the grid.